Healing Tide: Recording

 In an interview with Two Story Melody, Michael Trotter Jr. spoke on the recording process with Buddy Miller, expressing, "It went from working with this icon to someone who truly cares and wants to keep it authentic.
 He would tell us, "No, that's too much," or "Let's clean up that growl some and really let the story come through," or "Maybe that resonator makes it too country in a way y’all don’t want."
 All of it was a partnership.
 Buddy has a unique way of reminding you of yourself.
 We had a blast working with him and watching him work.
 He's very shy, and most people don't see that shyness up close and personal!
 He's worked with everyone — Dolly Parton, Emmylou Harris, Band of Joy, Patty Griffin — but he forgets all of that when it comes to you.
 He says, "Today, I’m producing The War and Treaty."
 It's humbling and unique.
 He's taken the position of godfather in our lives, and we truly love him and his wife, Julie.
 She came down a few times during our sessions.
 Anyone who knows her knows that she's a riot.
 She could be a comedian in her own right; twenty seconds with Julie is enough to prove it!
 She sat in on our session one time, and she couldn't believe that that sound was coming from a studio in her home!
 The whole process was unique, from spending time with Julie and watching her interact with our son, Legend — she even brought him a stuffed animal — to eating homemade brownies made by Emmylou Harris herself."

 Composition

-Warren of WXPN describes the title track "Healing Tide" as 'a spiritual distant cousin to Delaney & Bonnie's "Soul Shake,"' on which 'Michael and Tanya wrap their powerful voices around a driving beat that shimmies and shakes with relentless rock and roll powered soul music.'
+Warren of WXPN described the title track "Healing Tide" as "a spiritual distant cousin to Delaney & Bonnie's 'Soul Shake'," on which "Michael and Tanya wrap their powerful voices around a driving beat that shimmies and shakes with relentless rock and roll powered soul music."